marcpage/libernet/notes.md

 	"nickname": short name or handle for person,
 	"first name": name,
 	"last name": name,
-	"email": email,
+	"domain": a domain name that http serves a file named libernet.trust at the root, "email": email,
+	"website": address of a website,
+	"twitter": twitter handle,
+	"facebook": facebook url,
+	"youtube": youtube url,
 	"credentials": [
 		{"sha256": identifier of image of some identification credentials,"aes256": key to decrypt credential image}
 	],